ABCD-DEVCOM/ABCD3/README.md

 the Ministry of Education (including secundary schools and research institutions) are installing the software, so there is already a larger user-base with lots of experiences.

-The ABCD 3.0 package includes J-ISIS, Virgo-server and a PostgreSQ-installation script.
-Java needs to be available on the server
-Currently only Linux is supported while in principle all software will also run in Windows.
+The ABCD 3.0 package includes J-ISIS, Virgo-server and a PostgreSQL-database backup.
+Java needs to be available on the server Currently only Linux is supported while in principle all software will also run in Windows.